awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-long-code.md

 To engage an audience segment with an SMS campaign, see [Amazon Pinpoint Campaigns](campaigns.md)\.

-To send an SMS message directly to a limited audience without creating a campaign, see [Direct Messages with Amazon Pinpoint](messages.md)\.
+To send an SMS message directly to a limited audience without creating a campaign, see [Send Test Messages with Amazon Pinpoint](messages.md)\.